-If Mr. Davis' employment is terminated by us without cause or if Mr. Davis resigns with good reason, an Involuntary Termination, on or before October 18, 2020, then he would be entitled to zero months of severance benefits.
-If an Involuntary Termination occurs after October 18, 2020 and on or before October 18, 2021, then Mr. Davis would be entitled to 6 months of severance benefits.
+If Mr. Davis' employment is terminated by us without cause or if Mr. Davis resigns with good reason (an "Involuntary Termination") on or before October 18, 2021, then Mr. Davis would be entitled to 6 months of severance benefits.
 If an Involuntary Termination occurs after October 18, 2021, then Mr. Davis would be entitled to 12 months of severance benefits.
 During the applicable severance period, Mr. Davis would receive the following severance benefits, less applicable tax withholding: